Fall Market Farro Salad

 Add roasted butternut squash to farro and next 4 ingredients (arugula, red onion, feta, pepitas).
 Toss with vinaigrette and serve immediately.
 Feel free to make this up to 4 hours in advance, but wait to toss with vinaigrette until serving.

 Cook's notes: Farro is an ancient grain originally cultivated in the Middle East.
 It’s healthy, hearty, and and high in protein.
 Farro is a great base for salads, soups, or as a side dish in place of rice.
 There are a few different types of farro, but I typically use the Trader Joe’s 10 minute farro since it’s quick and easy.
-Make this vegan by omitting the feta or use an alternative.
+Make this recipe vegan by omitting the feta or use a dairy alternative.